We design facilitative practices with state and local partners to achieve equitable decision making.

-NH Listens is a civic engagement initiative of the Carsey School of Public Policy at the University of New Hampshire.
-We are committed to impartiality in our mission of creating and sustaining a fair process for public engagement.
-We partner with public officials, organizations, and leaders in all sectors to gather broad input that can lead to improved practice and policy.
+NH Listens is a community engagement initiative of the Carsey School of Public Policy at the University of New Hampshire.
+We are committed to being fair-minded in our mission of creating and sustaining an inclusive process for public engagement.
+We partner with public officials, organizations, and leaders in all sectors to build relationships, talk about difficult subjects, build coalitions, and gather broad input that can lead to improved practice and policy.
 Read our mission statement.

 We believe engaging all voices in a community can have transformative effects: